Joseph Zak

 About

 To address these questions, we use the olfactory system, or sense of smell, as a model.
-Mice are capable of performing intricate olfactory-guided behaviors which can then be probed by manipulating the underlying neural circuitry of the system.
+Mice can perform intricate olfactory-guided behaviors, which can then be probed by manipulating the system's underlying neural circuitry.
 For example, cortical feedback projections to the olfactory bulb are uniquely positioned at the interface between detection-based processing that is driven by sensory input and analytical processing that occurs in cortical regions of the brain.
 This arrangement makes these projections an ideal target to study how learning reshapes neuronal activity profiles and connectivity to allow animals to parse sensory scenes.

 We use a multidisciplinary approach that incorporates electrophysiological, in vivo imaging, behavioral, and computational techniques to uncover how learned associations modify the connectivity and information coding capacity of neural circuits dedicated to the detection and perception of sensory stimuli.